STOCD/OSCR-server/README.md

 # OSCR-server
 django backend for OSCR

-OSCR-django is a backend for [OSCR](https://github.com/STOCD/OSCR/tree/main) with the intent of recording combat log data.
+OSCR-server is a backend for [OSCR](https://github.com/STOCD/OSCR/tree/main) with the intent of recording combat log data.

 # Requirements